petrvanblokland/DesignDesignSpace/DDS-home.md

 * *Other times in the day are possible, depending on the location of participants.*
 * *Some experience with typography and graphic design is helpful in the workshops.*

-### If the free workshops of your choice are fully booked, keep checking here for new ones being offered in the future.
+### Since all workshops are fully booked, keep checking here for new ones being offered in the future.
 And of course...
 You can always decide to do a paid study, which can start anytime.

 ### Get 20% off your next paid workshop, after finishing one of the free ones.